Backstage Kubernetes logo

 Changelog

-This changelog is produced from commits made to the Backstage Kubernetes plugin since 8 months ago, and based on the code located here.
+This changelog is produced from commits made to the Backstage Kubernetes plugin since 9 months ago.
 It may not contain information about all commits.
 Releases and version bumps are intentionally omitted.
 This changelog is generated by AI.

 Breaking changes